 The Charles Flanders Papers contains the following types of materials:

-Cartoons.
-There are 156 original daily cartoons and 26 original Sunday cartoons from the newspaper comic strip The Lone Ranger (1966).
+Cartoons contains 180 original daily cartoons and 26 original Sunday cartoons from the newspaper comic strip The Lone Ranger, from 1963 and 1966.
 Daily cartoon: traces of graphite, zipatone, brush, pen and ink on illustration board, approx. 6 ¾ x 20 in.
 Sunday cartoon: traces of graphite, brush, pen and ink on illustration board, approx. 18 ¾ x 26 ½ in.

-Correspondence.
-Approximately 20 pieces of incoming correspondence (1935-1967, undated)—primarily from readers, but also includes letters from cartoonist Jack Kent and comic book artist Joe Sinnott.
+Correspondence contains approximately 20 pieces of incoming correspondence (1935-1967, undated) primarily from readers, but also includes letters from cartoonist Jack Kent and comic book artist Joe Sinnott.

-Sketches.
-8 original sketches related to The Lone Ranger, including character studies, sketches of trains and sketches of Native American houses, masks, customs and villages (undated).
-Sketch: pencil, crayon, pen and ink on paper, most approx. 8 x 11 in.
+Eight original Sketches complete the collection.
+These are related to The Lone Ranger, including character studies, sketches of trains and sketches of Native American houses, masks, customs and villages (undated).
+Pencil, crayon, pen and ink on paper, most approx. 8 x 11 in.